Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 - Meyers has seen the ball thrown his way 12 times in the red zone this season, 18.2% of his team's 66 red zone pass attempts.

-- The Patriots have called a pass in 52.5% of their plays from scrimmage this year while running the ball 47.5% of the time.
+- The Patriots have thrown the ball in 52.5% of their plays from scrimmage this year while running the ball 47.5% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Jaguars.